Kane & Crowell, PLLC: Your Divorce & Custody Experts in Tennessee

 We prepare extensively for trial.
-We use the worksheets and documents you have provided to me or helped me access, at your trial.
-Trials can be expensive because of the preparation time and also because of the trial time.
-Also, sometimes if we are at the trial phase, we also have experts who will testify on your behalf and they expect to be compensated for their time and testimony.
+At your trial, we will use the worksheets and documents provided by you.
+Trials can be expensive because of the preparation and trial time.
+Also, sometimes if we are at the trial phase, we have experts who will testify on your behalf.
+These experts expect to be compensated for their time and testimony.

 The only time fault comes into play is to determine alimony.
-However, judges are human and although, by law, fault does not come into play in the division of marital property, it certainly can affect the judge’s decision on all matters.
+However, judges are human and although, by law, fault does not come into play in the division of marital property, it can affect the judge’s decision.

 Courts will listen to the evidence presented to determine custody, division of the marital assets and debt and alimony.

 When you prove something in court, you do so through witness and records.
 I will need a list of all your witnesses we will need for trial.
-I will need their names, address and phone numbers.
-I will need a synopsis of what information they can testify about.
+Subsequently, I will need their names, address and phone numbers.
+A synopsis of what information they can testify about will also be needed.

-There will be a Court Reporter present at your trial taking down everything anybody testifies to and the Judge’s ruling, in the event we need to later appeal the Judge’s ruling.
-A Court Reporter charges you for her time in Court and charges you if you request a copy of the Transcript of the trial after the hearing.
+There will be a Court Reporter present at your trial taking down everything states in their testimony.
+The Judge’s ruling will also be documented, in the event we need to later appeal the Judge’s ruling.
+A Court Reporter charges you for her time in Court.
+You will also be charged if you request a copy of the Transcript of the Trial or Hearing.

 Usually, at trial the Plaintiff’s side will go first.
 You will testify and all your witnesses who support your allegations of custody and division of the marital estate will testify.
 Your attorney will ask them questions.
-Your spouse’s attorney will also ask them questions.
+All witnesses may also be questioned by your spouse’s attorney.
 No parties, except those who have already testified, can be in the courtroom during the trial.
 You can not discuss the testimony of the trial with those waiting outside to testify, until they too have testified.

-The progress of the trial is determined by the judge and only the judge.
+The progress of the trial is determined by only the judge.
 It can take one morning, one day or several weeks.
 After hearing all the proof, the judge will make a ruling.
 The ruling will be written into a Final Decree of Divorce by the attorneys.

 If you disagree with the ruling, you have thirty days to file an appeal of the case with the Court of Appeals.
 An Appeal can last between (1) year and eighteen (18) months.

 We charge a non-refundable retainer and bill against that retainer on contested divorces.
-We charge a flat rate fee on uncontested divorces.
+Uncontested divorces will be charged a flat rate fee.